-This Hippie Village makes for a great place to escape the chaotic city life, and live the mountain life, getting High on Himalayas.
+This Hippie Village, in the state of Himachal Pradesh in North India, makes for a great place to escape the chaotic city life, and live the mountain life, getting High on Himalayas.

 Scroll down, and find all your answers about How To Reach Dharamkot? | What To Do in Dharamkot ? and even Where To Eat in Dharamkot?

 - A Trip to Dharamkot – The Hippie Village

 - Where to Stay in Dharamkot?

 - What To Do In Dharamkot? – The 3 Day Dharamkot Itinerary

 - Where To Eat in and around Dharamkot?

 How to Reach Dharamkot?

 To reach Dharamkot, you first have to reach McLeodganj.